-- 3. It is recommended that the Executive: - a) notes the forecast outturn position on the Council's capital programme for 2017/18 as shown at Appendix A and detailed in the report; - b) endorse the draft corporate capital strategy at Appendix B including the flexible use of capital receipts strategy and recommend this to Council for approval on 22nd February; - c) acknowledge the change of approach with regard to the funding of Area Committee capital programme allocations as outlined in paragraph 20 of this report and note the intention to report to each Area Committee to inform them of the implications of this for 2018/19; - d) submit the proposed 2018/19 capital programme as shown in Appendix C for approval by Council on 22nd February; - e) grant delegated authority to the Financial Services Manager to determine the most appropriate method of financing the capital programme for 2018/19 to ensure the use of resources is optimised by the Council; - f) note the indicative programmes for 2019/20 and 2020/21 as shown in Appendix C and acknowledge that these will be subject to further review as part of the development of future years capital programmes;

-g) approve the Prudential Indicators as shown in Appendix D.
+- 3. Council is recommended to: - a) note the forecast outturn position on the Council's capital programme for 2017/18 as shown at Appendix A and detailed in the report; - approve the corporate capital strategy at Appendix B including the flexible use of capital receipts strategy for 2018/19; - c) approve the proposed capital programme for 2018/19 as shown in Appendix C; - d) acknowledge the change of approach with regard to the funding of Area Committee capital programme allocations as outlined in paragraph 20 of this report and note the intention to report to each Area Committee to inform them of the implications of this for 2018/19; - e) grant delegated authority to the Financial Services Manager to determine the most appropriate method of financing the capital programme for 2018/19 to ensure the use of resources is optimised by the Council; - f) note the indicative programmes for 2019/20 and 2020/21 as shown in Appendix C and acknowledge that these will be subject to further review as part of the development of future years capital programmes; - g) approve the Prudential Indicators as shown in Appendix D.